Can You Export Google Photos to iCloud?

 Step 1.
 Create an account on the MultCloud website.

 - You are allowed to transfer 5 GB of data per month for free.
-But if you have too much to transfer, upgrade to a premium account to get superfast transfer speed and more data traffic.
+But if you have too much to move, upgrade to a premium account to get superfast transfer speed and more data traffic.

 - You can click “Schedule” to let MultCloud automatically transfer Google Photos to iCloud.

-Way 1.
-Enable Google Photos to iCloud Transfer via iCloud Photos
+Google Photos to iCloud Transfer via iCloud Photos

 Step 1.
 Download and install the Google Photos iOS app on your iPhone, then log in with your Google account.